 Going no contact is important for separating yourself from your abuser, but it’s just as crucial to recognize which of their past behaviors were abusive.

-Some of their more subtle manipulations may have become ingrained in your self-image, such as that you’re unattractive, you’re unworthy of love, or you’re always disappointing people.
+Some of their more subtle manipulations may have become ingrained in your self-image, such as being unattractive, unworthy of love, or always disappointing people.

-Part of the healing process is understanding how these manipulations benefitted your partner and had little to do with who you are as a person.
+Part of the healing process understands how these manipulations benefitted your partner and had little to do with who you are as a person.

 Reading Suggestion: The Narcissist and Silent Treatment

 Experiencing the Emotions

 Coming to grips with these past abusive behaviors can sometimes be just as traumatic as experiencing them in the first place.

 You’re supposed to be able to trust your partner and parents, and that trust was abused for selfish purposes.

 This realization can cause you to feel incredibly sad, angry, or mournful for the energy you put into these relationships.